 - Connected: Status of the member connection to the target. - Outbound Recs (sec): Average of event count per second.
 Please see the paragraph below. - Outbound Lat (ms): Average latency of sending a record to the target from this member.
-Please see the paragraph below. - Outbound Queue: Number of records waiting in the queue to be sent to the target. - Action: Stops/Resumes replication of this member's records.
+Please see the paragraph below. - Outbound Queue: Number of records waiting in the queue to be sent to the target. - Action: Pause/resume replication of this member's records. - State: Shows current state of the WAN publisher on a member.
+See Changing WAN Publisher State for the list of possible WAN publisher states.